-The breed was confined to Japan until the 1970’s since it was regarded a national treasure and protected by export from the Japanese government.
-The first bloodlines of Wagyu beef came out of Japan to America in the 1970’s with Australia following in the 1990’s.
+Wagyu originated from Japan, and until the late 1970's was considered a national treasure, being banned from exporting by the Japanese government.
+Once lifted, it grew in popularity, with the first Wagyu bloodlines entering America in 1970's and Australia in the 1990's.
 The breed is now readily available all over the world.

 Our cattle are slow growing on grass for around 2 years, usually in areas of the UK that can’t grow other crops effectively.
 Therefore, this grass is removing carbon from the atmosphere for our cattle to then graze and convert into great beef.
 We then finish the cattle on a grain and forage mixed diet.
-We use grains and crops available to them, usually grown on their own farms our sourced locally.
+Our farmer partners use grains and crops that are available to them, usually grown on their own farms or sourced locally.
 We don’t use any soya in our cattle diets.

 We process our animals at an industry leading facility that takes animal welfare as a priority.
 Our meat is chilled down and aged to ensure that it will always deliver the best eating experience.